weli01/BScProjectPythonScript/README.md

 # BScProjectPythonScript
-Repository for storing all the Python code implemented in the BSc project.
+Repository for storing all the Python code implemented in the BSc project titled "Setup and operation of a thermoluminescent dosimetry system for patient organ dosimetry."